greghesp/ha-evonic/README.md

 - Evonic Linnea

 This Custom Component may work for more devices.
 Please let me know if it supports your fire, or raise an issue or PR

+## Usage

+Add this repo to the HACS custom repository list in your Home Assistant instance, and install.

+As this integration does not use cloud services, there isn't a way to get the device IP address automatically.
+It if therefore recommend to give your fire a static IP address to prevent the connection for breaking in the event the fires IP address changes.